-This policy schedule allows applicants who are individuals, for-profit enterprises, Iwi, Hapū, not-for-profit organisations and registered charities.
+This policy schedule allows applicants who are individuals, for-profit enterprises, mana whenua, not-for- profit organisations and registered charities.

-To be eligible for a grant from the Cultural Heritage Protection Fund an item must:
+To be eligible for a grant from the Cultural Heritage Protection Fund an archaeological site or site or area of significance to Māori must:

-- Be identified in SCHED3 (Schedule of Archaeological Sites or Sites and Areas of Significance to Māori) of the Proposed District Plan; - Meet the minimum points required under the assessment criteria attached as appendix two; - Have any legal requirements necessary for the works approved by statutory bodies or organisations, e.g. building and/or resource consents from Council, archaeological authorities from Heritage New Zealand Pouhere Taonga, etc.
+- Be identified in SCHED3 (Schedule of Archaeological Sites or Sites and Areas of Significance to Māori) of the Proposed or Operative District Plan; or a site or area marking cultural heritage values on land zoned as Māori Purpose Zone within the Proposed or Operative District Plan or on Māori land identified under the Te Ture Whenua Māori Act 1993; - Meet the minimum points required under the assessment criteria attached as per the table below - Have any legal requirements necessary for the works to be carried out approved by statutory bodies or organisations, prior to applying (e.g. building and/or resource consents from Council, and-archaeological authorities from Heritage New Zealand Pouhere Taonga)

-Items are not eligible for funding if they are owned by:
+Archaeological sites or sites and areas of significance to Māori are not eligible for funding if they are on land owned by:

 - Central or Local Government

-- State Owned Enterprises
+- State -Owned Enterprises

 - Council Controlled Organisations

-- Professional advice (e.g. architect or engineer fees) - Conservation or management plans - Work that does not help ensure the future integrity of an item (e.g. new carparking next to a pa site, interpretation signage, protecting an item that is physically inaccessible etc.) - Purchasing of a heritage item, or property with an archaeological site or area of significance to Māori on it
+- Professional advice (e.g. archaeologist fees) - Conservation or management plans - Work that does not help ensure the future physical integrity of an archaeological site or site or area of significance to Māori - Purchasing of a property with an archaeological site or site or area of significance to Māori on it

-In addition to the general eligibility criteria, applications must be from the landowner and/or relevant iwi/hapū.
-Applicants must also provide two quotes for the work being undertaken.
+- In addition to the general eligibility criteria, applications must be from the landowner and/or mana whenua.
+Applicants must also provide two quotes for the work being undertaken. - Where a site is not identified in SCHED3 (Schedule of Archaeological Sites or Sites and Areas of Significance to Māori) of the district plan, two pieces of evidence about the site are required.
+Applicants require approval of the Iwi Relationships Team.

-Only one application per item will be accepted every three years.
+Only one application per archaeological site or site or area of significance to Māori will be accepted every three years.

-Applications for urupā must seek funding for a Manaaki Urupā Grant first.
+Applications in relation to ongoing maintenance of an urupā must seek funding for a Manaaki Urupā Grant first.